Windows OS Hub

 (Get-ADForest).ForestMode

-Check if Privileged Access Management feature is enabled in the current forest using the command from the AD PowerShell module:
+Check if the Privileged Access Management feature is enabled in the current forest using the command from the AD PowerShell module:

 Get-ADOptionalFeature -filter "name -eq 'privileged access management feature'"